-May told to lay cards on table over Brexit deal hopes
+Theresa May warned last chance saloon approaching for Brexit deal

 -

-Theresa May has been told by Europe’s leaders it is the “last call” for her to set out her Brexit plans if she hopes to achieve a deal with the EU on the UK’s future relationship in October.
+Theresa May has been told by Europe's leaders it is the "last call" for her to set out her plans for Brexit.

+EU figures issued the warning in the hope that the bloc and the UK can achieve a future relationship deal in October.

 Europe's leaders demanded clarity from Mrs May as their impatience over the Prime Minister's divided Cabinet became clear.

-The leaders of the remaining 27 European Union nations issued a joint call for “realistic and workable” proposals from the Prime Minister.
+The leaders of the remaining 27 EU nations issued a joint call for "realistic and workable" proposals from Mrs May.

 At the close of a summit in Brussels, European Council President Donald Tusk said there was a "great deal of work ahead" on Brexit and the "most difficult tasks are still unresolved".